 This means two things:

 - Other industries are getting in on the action.
-From furniture to alcohol to cars, companies in every industry are considering what they can do to grab hold of a part of the ecommerce pie.
+From furniture to alcohol to cars, companies in every industry are considering what they can do to grab a part of the ecommerce pie.

 But today, retailers in every space imaginable are establishing themselves as formidable competitors to traditional brick-and-mortar stores.
 This is one of the biggest reasons for the growth in the global ecommerce market.

-4. Global Ecommerce is Booming
+4. Global ecommerce is booming

 Many people think primarily about North America and the Asia Pacific when it comes to ecommerce sales and global retail in general.
 But that’s not seeing the whole picture.